anojganesh/Tic-Tac-Toe-v1/README.md

 Instructions:

-Enter your name, then click 'Search for player', once another player joins the queue, you should be entered into a game!.
+Enter your name, then click 'Search for player', once another player joins the queue, you should be entered into a game!

 Feel free to join the queue in another tab/device to simulate 2+ player functionality.